Toggle mobile menu visibility

 5. Examples of projects, for both childcare or wraparound places, could include those that:

-• purchase new physical assets such as minibus purchase (to support a hub model of wrapround provision), play equipment (including outdoor play equipment), or tables and chairs.
+• Purchase new physical assets such as a minibus (to support a hub model of wrapround provision), play equipment (including outdoor play equipment), or tables and chairs.

 1. The capital grant funding is not intended for: